The tech and research maven on her experience as a woman in a male-dominated industry.

 The tech industry is famous for a lot of reasons.
-The personalities, platforms, gadgets, exciting workplace environments, innovation, and higher than average pay all contribute to its reputation as an appealing industry for fresh-faced graduates looking to cut their teeth in a professional environment.
+The personalities, platforms, gadgets, exciting workplace environments, innovation, and higher than average pay all contribute to its reputation as an appealing industry for fresh-faced graduates looking to cut their teeth.

-Unfortunately, despite all this—the industry also has another reputation: its golden doors and lucrative opportunities are not always open to women.
-How an industry that prides itself on forward-thinking, progressive ideals, and a utopian vision of the future has ended up being run almost exclusively by men has been the topic of hot debate, fraught with the usual vitriol that accompanies gender discourse in the twenty-first century.
+Unfortunately, tech also has another reputation: its golden doors and lucrative opportunities are not always open to women.
+How an industry that prides itself on forward-thinking, progressive ideals, and a utopian vision of the future has ended up run almost exclusively by men has been the topic of hot debate, fraught with the usual vitriol that accompanies gender discourse in the twenty-first century.

 Before we jump in and consider this issue like adults—with the help of real-life adult Professor Genevieve Bell—here’s a quick summary of some of the terrible reasons put forward for why, despite making up almost half of the modern workforce, women still only comprise a quarter of the tech industry.